suurjaak/InputScope/README.md

 If wxPython is not available, InputScope will not have its tray program, and will not recognize multi-monitor setups in mouse statistics.

+For application statistics in Linux, the `x11-utils` system package needs to be installed.

 Attribution